 “There is a desire for finance teams to be more collaborative, but they need to focus on the quality of the collaboration, not just the quantity,” says Borisov.

-To learn more about the increasingly strategic role of finance professionals and how they can contribute to the commercial success of their organization, you can read the full report here
+To learn more about the increasingly strategic role of finance professionals, and how they can contribute to the commercial success of their organisation, you can read the full report here.